-A student may borrow up to \$1,500 per academic year.
+An undergraduate student may borrow up to \$1,000 per academic year; graduate students may borrow up to \$1,500 in this period.
 No interest is charged during the educational period.
 Beginning one year after the borrower ceases to be a full-time student, interest is charged at 3 percent or the "going federal rate" at the time the loan is made, whichever is greater.